 To a large extent sports is gender divided through regulations, jargon, norms and locker rooms.
 That excludes trans people from doing sports.
 Trans people as a group are more sedentary than the population at large, at the same time as trans youth themselves have to educate adults and create preconditions for doing sports.

-This text is primarily aimed at you who are active within sports, at a decision-making level, as a trainer or otherwise involved.
+This text is primarily aimed at people active within sports; at a decision-making level, as a trainer or otherwise involved.

 Sedentary leisure time